indoor ferns

 You can also propagate fern plants using cuttings.
 Some species grow replicas of the parent plant called bulbils which can be rooted to grow another look-alike plant.

 Fronds can be pruned off the parent plant and replanted to propagate another plant.
-Fronds can also be left on the parent plant but bowed and pegged into the soil nearby until they put down their roots.
+Fronds can also be left on the parent plant but bowed and pegged into the soil nearby until they put down the fern roots.
 Then the propagated frond can be removed from the parent plant.

 When propagating from frond cuttings, it’s best to use moisture-retentive, coir-based soil.